jbydeley/sonarr-mcp/README.md

 The following tools are available:

-- `searchSeries`: Search for series in Sonarr
-- `addSeries`: Add a series to Sonarr
+- `add-series`: Add a series to Sonarr
-- `listQualityProfiles`: List quality profiles in Sonarr
-- `listUpcomingEpisodes`: List upcoming episodes in Sonarr
+- `find-episodes`: Find episodes in Sonarr
+- `get-logs`: Get paginated logs from Sonarr
-- `listRecentDownloads`: List recent downloads in Sonarr
+- `list-recent-downloads`: List recent downloads from Sonarr
-- `getLogs`: Get logs from Sonarr
+- `list-upcoming-episodes`: List upcoming episodes from Sonarr
+- `search-series`: Search for a TV series by term

+## Available Resources

+The following resources are available:

+- `episode`: Retrieve information about a specific episode by ID
+- `quality-definition`: List quality definitions used by Sonarr
+- `quality-profiles`: List quality profiles configured in Sonarr
+- `series`: Retrieve information about a specific series by ID

 ## Usage